thredded/thredded-ansible/README.md

 # Ansible Playbooks for running a Thredded App on Ubuntu 16.04

-This is a starter set of [Ansible] playbooks for provision and deploying a Thredded app.
+This is a starter set of [Ansible](https://www.ansible.com/) playbooks for deploying a Thredded app to an Ubuntu 16.04 server.

 **Warning: Experimental, there be dragons.**

+The playbooks have only been tested on a VM.
+They provide a good starting point if you're looking to deploy Thredded to a VPS or to a bare-metal server.

 ## Overview